Table of contents

 1. Apply persuasive design and content on your website/app

-First of all, We want to begin by discussing the more overarching topic of site design in general.
+First of all, We want to begin by discussing the more overarching topic of eCommerce site design in general.

 Persuasive design